 Definition: The amount of money frame by the supplier for the supply of electrical energy to various types of consumers in known as an electricity tariff.
-In other words, the tariff is the methods of charging a consumer for consuming electrical energy.
+In other words, the tariff is the methods of charging a consumer for consuming electric power.
 The tariff covers the total cost of producing and supplying electric energy plus a reasonable cost.

 The actual tariffs that the customer pay depends on the consumption of the electricity.
-The consumer pay vary according to their requirements.
-The industrial consumers pay more tariffs because they use more power for long times than thew domestic consumers.
-The electricity tariffs depends on the following factor
+The consumer bill varies according to their requirements.
+The industrial consumers pay more tariffs because they use more power for long times than the domestic consumers.
+The electricity tariffs depends on the following factors

 - Type of load

 The total bill of the consumer has three parts, namely, fixed charge D, semi-fixed charge Ax and running charge By.

 where, C – total charge for a period (say one month)

 x – maximum demand during the period (kW or kVA)